 Its formal name is the ecological inference problem: the problem of making inferences about an individual from aggregate data (and data models).
 It is why evidence suggests that there is simultaneously no single terrorist ‘profile’ and yet common patterns across many terrorists’ lives.
 Patterns exist, but it is difficult to know which elements of those patterns are relevant to ‘that’ individual.

 What is observed ‘on average’ speaks to what is true for only some.
 Fortunately, our uncanny ability to make sense out of this noise in this ‘social data’ means that investigators are able to provide the necessary, nuanced perspective.

 The consequence of being able to ’predict some of the people some of the time,’ as a series of social psychology papers described it in the 1980s, depends on the investigative task.
 Data work well if you want to predict data.
-If your goal is to prioritise who to investigate or how much resource to allocate, then a statistical model that weights risk factors is likely better (and more ethical) than random investigation or random resource allocation.
+If your goal is to prioritise who to investigate or how many resources to allocate, then a statistical model that weights risk factors is likely better (and more ethical) than random investigation or random resource allocation.